Pherakki/SimpleDSCSModManager/README.md

 # SimpleDSCSModManager
 A very basic mod manager for Digimon Story: Cyber Sleuth.

 This is a very quick-and-dirty GUI application that acts as a driver for [DSCSTools](https://github.com/SydMontague/DSCSTools) so that those who aren't comfortable with using the command line can easily install mods.
 Expect bugs.
-It uses the routines of DSCSTools to extract and re-build a (potentially) modded version of the DSDBA.steam.mvgl archive, which is an overwrite archive used by the game.
+It uses the routines of DSCSTools to extract and re-build a (potentially) modded version of the DSDBP.steam.mvgl archive, which is the highest priority overwrite archive used by the game.

 ## Installation
 1. Download the latest release of [DSCSTools](https://github.com/SydMontague/DSCSTools) and extract it somewhere on your computer.
 2. Download the latest release of SimpleDSCSModManager.
 Extract it somewhere on your computer.

 ## Mod File Format
-Mods should take the form of zip archives (zip extension) with the same file structure as the extracted DSDB(A) archives.
+Mods should take the form of zip archives (zip extension) with the same file structure as the extracted DSDB(P) archives.
 In practice, this means that name, skel, geom, and anim files are on the top level, editted images should go in a folder called 'images', etc. An example mod might look like:

 ```
 |-- my_amazing_mod.zip